ij-plugins/ijp-color/README.md

 Prebuild binaries are published with each [Release](https://github.com/ij-plugins/ijp-color/releases).

 1. Look for in the asset section for an "ijp-color_plugins_*_win.zip" file,
-2. download and unzip into ImageJ's `plugins` directory.
+2. Download and unzip into ImageJ's `plugins` directory.
 It should create subdirectory "ij-plugins".
 3. Restart ImageJ

 #### Option 2